 Equitable Growth Indicators (EGIs)

-The EGIs measure disparities in macroeconomic outcomes experienced by different demographic, economic, and geographic groups on both a national and regional level.
+The EGIs are broad-based economic indicators that measure macroeconomic outcomes experienced by different demographic, economic, and geographic groups on both a national and regional level.

 Decorative Image - variety of polaroid portraits of diverse group of people

-The national EGIs present disparities in inflation, earnings (real and nominal), employment, and wealth.
-The regional EGIs focus on the same set of economic disparities, with the exception of wealth, across the New York-New Jersey metro area, as well as all other counties in New York state.
+The national EGIs present heterogeneities in inflation, earnings (real and nominal), employment, and wealth.
+The regional EGIs focus on the same set of economic heterogeneities, with the exception of wealth, across the New York-New Jersey metro area, as well as all other counties in New York state.

-The demographic and economic groups include race/ethnicity, age, education, income, and veteran status (national EGIs only).
+The demographic and economic heterogeneities include differences by disability, veteran status, age, education, income, race/ethnicity, and business size.
 The geographic groups include urban/rural status, U.S. census regions, majority minority areas, and low-income areas.

 Below are highlights from the various topic areas covered by the latest release.